httpwg/http-extensions/CONTRIBUTING.md

 ## Resolving Issues

+As in all IETF Working Groups, final consensus of the Working Group is determined during Working Group Last Call; consensus established in discussion of issues provides a limited precedent, to prevent revisiting topics unnecessarily.
+Our issues list provides a mechanism for tracking those discussions and their outcome.

 Issues will be labeled by the Chairs as either `editorial` or `design`:

 * **Design** issues require discussion and consensus in the Working Group.
 This discussion can happen both in the issue and on the [Working Group mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/), as outlined below.